endojs/endo/README.md

   are JS safe integers, then this accurately represents the mathematical sum of the mathematical numbers they represent.

 The bigint datatype, by contrast, is inherently safe.
-Every bigints `>= 0n` safely represents a natural number.
+Every bigint `>= 0n` safely represents a natural number.

 This package exports two functions, `isNat(allegedNum)` and `Nat(allegedNum)`.